SiqiLIU7/mi-web-docker/README.md

 Open browser, and enter http://localhost:8080/ to start exploring!

 # Debug
-1. Enter app container to do whatever debugs you want:
+1. Start bash in the `app` container to do whatever debugs you want:
 `docker exec -it app bash`

 2. If Laravel or php related error occurs on website, please first try the following commands in your host to fix: